 PNG is Portable Network Graphics (pronounced "Ping"), a well-known image format used for graphics.
 It does not provide coordinate system information.
+When exporting, .prj and .mapmeta files are written.
+See the Exporting topic.

 By right-clicking into the Import dialog and choosing View we can ask Windows to display the files as Large icons instead of as Details.